-Nearly all Perl 6 built-in functions and operators export a proto definition, which prevents accidental overriding of built-ins.
+Nearly all Perl 6 built-in functions and operators export a proto definition, which prevents accidental overriding of built-ins1.

 To hide all candidates of a multi and replace them by another sub, declare it as only sub YourSub.
-At the time of writing, no compiler supports this.
+At the time of writing, only Rakudo supports this..